apache/druid/docs/release-info/migr-ansi-sql-null.md

 {"time":"2024-01-03T00:00:00.000Z","string_example":null,"number_example":null}
 ```

-The following example illustrates how to use COALESE and NVL at ingestion time to avoid null values in Druid:
+The following example illustrates how to use COALESCE and NVL at ingestion time to avoid null values in Druid:

 <Tabs>